 The competition is open to all BJCP categories.
 Meads and Ciders are not eligible for Best of Show.

 WANT TO JUDGE OR STEWARD?
 Register as a Judge or Steward on the site above!
 Simple as that.

 You DO NOT need to be a Bloatarian member to judge/steward, and you DO NOT need to be a certified BJCP judge to judge.
 With a competition this large (200+ entries last year) we can never have enough volunteers, so sign up today!

 Even if you’re not stewarding or judging, come by and socialize afterward and find out who won Best of Show.
 The awards ceremony will take place as soon as we have the scores tabulated.
 After the competition is over we will be grilling burgers and brats, and I think there might even be some beer left over to drink!

-1. Arrive between 9:30AM—10:00AM to register your entries at Norwood Community Center (if you have not already made prior arrangements for your entries).
+1. Arrive between TBD to register your entries at The Eddy (if you have not already made prior arrangements for your entries).

 3. All entries (bottled, kegged, pressurized plastic bottles, hollowed coconuts or otherwise) must be labeled when delivered.
 Print your labels after you have submitted your entry and BEFORE registration ends.
 Affix to your entry vessel with rubber bands only.

 If you can, please bring a side dish to share as we will be grilling for lunch and hanging out after the awards ceremony.